USNH policy - Curtailed operations compensation for PAT, EE, AA, FY Faculty (Exempt)

 - Wear proper footwear

-NOTE: The university’s ’16-’17 winter parking ban (WPB) is scheduled to commence at midnight on the January 2-3 overnight and conclude at 6:00 a.m.
-March 31st, although start/end dates may be adjusted by official announcement if weather predictions require.
+NOTE: The university’s winter parking ban (WPB) commences January 3rd and concludes on April 1st, although start/end dates may be adjusted by official announcement if weather predictions require.
 While in effect, the WPB is in force 12:00 a.m. – 6:00 a.m., every night regardless of weather conditions.
-Make yourself familiar with what lots are open, closed, and when: http://www.unh.edu/transportation/winter-parking-ban
+Make yourself familiar with what lots are open, closed, and when at: https://www.unh.edu/transportation/parking/information/winter-parking-ban